jchrispang/evolution-brain-tuning/README.md

 # evolution-brain-tuning
-Code and data for the manuscript "Evolutionary constraints on human brain dynamics"
+Code and data for the manuscript "Evolutionary shaping of human brain dynamics"

 Using computational modeling to study changes in the tuning of brain dynamics across different species